0x2321/tailscale-kube-proxy/README.md

 The proxy runs inside a Kubernetes cluster with appropriate service account permissions and exposes the Kubernetes API over Tailscale, allowing authorized Tailscale users to securely access the Kubernetes API without exposing it to the public internet.

+This project is also suitable for Headscale, as it doesn't require an OAuth client.

 ## Usage

 ### Running in Kubernetes